 The CMS was planning to implement a five-year demonstration project on July 1, 2017 in 98 randomly selected metropolitan areas.
 The project would make hospitals in 98 markets financially accountable for the cost and quality of all care associated with coronary bypass surgery and heart attacks.
-The CMS also plans to expand its first and mandatory bundled-payment model which took effect in January 2016 and covers total hip and knee replacements to include surgeries repairing hip and femur fractures.
-But for unexplained reasons these were put on hold.
+The CMS also planned to expand its first and mandatory bundled-payment model which took effect in January 2016 and covered total hip and knee replacements to include surgeries repairing hip and femur fractures.

-The change comes as part of a broader nationwide shift toward value-based payment systems that aim to reward physicians, hospitals and other providers for quality over quantity of care.
-The CMS aims by 2018 to have half of FFS Medicare payments in value-based payment models.
+The proposed change came as part of a broader nationwide shift toward value-based payment systems that aimed to reward physicians, hospitals and other providers for quality over quantity of care.
+The CMS had aimed by 2018 to have half of FFS Medicare payments in value-based payment models.
 However, in February 2017 the HHS Secretary delayed the effective date of the program, despite a very strong support from the American Medical Association.